trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 Picture a grid of dots arranged in three rows of three (a 3x3 matrix).
 The challenge is simple: Connect all nine dots using a single continuous path of four straight lines, without lifting your pen from the paper.

 If you’ve never seen this before, it is surprisingly difficult.
 Most people fail because they instinctively try to draw lines that stay within the square perimeter formed by the outer dots.
 But here is the catch: it is geometrically impossible to solve this puzzle if you stay strictly inside that square.
-To solve it, at least one of the "vertices"—the point where your line changes direction—must fall in the empty white space _outside_ the grid of dots.
+To solve it, at least one of the "vertices" — the point where your line changes direction — must fall in the empty white space _outside_ the grid of dots.

 This reveals a fascinating glitch in human cognition.
 The puzzle instructions never said, "Stay inside the square."
 They never said, "Turn only on the dots."
 Yet, almost everyone creates these rules in their head.
 This is the concept of **Affordance**: the dots _suggest_ themselves as turning points.
 We see a grid, so our brain constructs an implicit "box" and locks us inside it.
 We are seduced by the narrative implied by the visual data.